mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 - The code in sinkShip and the delay function that adds delay between the ship sunk message and the next player message from CheckTurn was copied from an answer Snippet provided by [ChatGPT by OpenAI](https://openai.com/).
 - The method to store event handlers for later reference and a fix for an issue relating to "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics" were adapted from answers by [ChatGPT by OpenAI](https://openai.com/).
 - The code in the playerMessage function to make Player Message text flash on error was adapted from answers provided by [ChatGPT](https://chat.openai.com/) by [OpenAI](https://openai.com).
-- The lazyLoadBackground function created to solve page load speed issues was adapted but alrgely copied from answers provided by [ChatGPT](https://chat.openai.com/) by [OpenAI](https://openai.com).
+- The lazyLoadBackground function created to solve page load speed issues was adapted but largely copied from answers provided by [ChatGPT](https://chat.openai.com/) by [OpenAI](https://openai.com).
 - The checkURL and NewGame JavaScript functions that store and retrieve URL parameters to pass player name and scores to a new game was adapted from [this 'How to Get URL Parameters with JavaScript' Sitepoint article ](https://www.sitepoint.com/get-url-parameters-with-javascript/) by [Yaphi Berhanu](https://www.sitepoint.com/author/yberhanu/) and James [Hibbard](https://www.sitepoint.com/author/jhibbard/)
 - was generated using [ChatGPT by OpenAI](https://openai.com/) and then adapted.